ArturMoczulski/delconis-atavism-server-docker/README.md

 - Development:Build tasks

-  - `gradle dev.reload` - Builds agis.jar, deploys it and restarts the Atavism Server process in the world container
+  - `gradle dev.reload` - Builds agis.jar, deploys it and restarts the Atavism Server process in the world container.
+Triggered automatically in VS code on save of any \*.java files in your `src/` directory.

 - Development:Docker tasks
   - `gradle dev.up` - Starts Docker containers for development